RaiMan/SikuliX1/README.md

 **Windows:** Works out of the box

-**Mac:** you have to make Tesseract OCR available ([for HowTo look here](https://github.com/RaiMan/SikuliX1/wiki/macOS-Linux:-Support-libraries-for-Tess4J-Tesseract-4-OCR)).
+**macOS/Linux** you have to make Tesseract OCR available ([for HowTo look here](https://github.com/RaiMan/SikuliX1/wiki/macOS-Linux:-Support-libraries-for-Tess4J-Tesseract-4-OCR)).

-**Linux:** you have to make OpenCV and Tesseract OCR available ([for HowTo look here](https://sikulix-2014.readthedocs.io/en/latest/newslinux.html#version-1-1-4-special-for-linux-people)).
+**Linux** OpenCV ibraries are bundled and should work on Ubuntu-like flavors.
+In case of problems you have to find a solutiuon.

 <hr>